DAISY Reading Apps User Requirements

 Priority: Must-have

-The user must be able to adjust the visual emphasis.
+The user must be able to manage titles from multiple sources.

 Priority: Must-have